Accessory breast tissue

-Accessory breast tissue is a normal variant and can present as a mass anywhere along the course of the embryologic mammary streak (axilla to the inguinal region).
+Accessory breast tissue is a relatively common congenital condition in which abnormal accessory breast tissue is seen in addition to the presence of normal breast tissue.
+This normal variant can present as a mass anywhere along the course of the embryologic mammary streak (axilla to the inguinal region).

-Most women are unaware that they have accessory breast tissue until they get a mammogram and are told about it.
-Discomfort, pain, milk secretion, and local skin irritation can occur.
+Most women are unaware about it and it is detected incidentally on a mammogram.
+Discomfort, pain, milk secretion, thickening of axilla and local skin irritation can occur.
 Accessory breast tissue responds to hormonal stimulation and may become more evident during menarche, pregnancy, or lactation.
 On examination supranumerary nipples may also be seen.

 This tissue ranges from a small focus of parenchyma to complete structures that include a nipple and an areola.